 Time to move on to one of the town’s lovely, smiley street-side eateries, where we tuck into some chorizo, bocadillos and more.
 Standing in this tight little space, beer in hand, we simply enjoy our time people-watching.
 Bliss!

-A pleasant 20-minute stroll through the town brings us to our charming little hotel, nestled down a semi-rural laneway among lovely native trees.
-Tomorrow, we will begin our walking, among the wooded dead volcanoes of La Garrotxa Natural Park.
+A pleasant 20-minute stroll through the town brings us to our charming hotel.
+Tomorrow, we will walk out the front door to begin our walking, among the wooded dead volcanoes of La Garrotxa Natural Park.